leviat-tech/normie/docs/src/guide/other-stuff.md

 Normie exposes the following lifecycle hooks:

 - `onCreate(instance)`
+- `beforeUpdate(instance)`
-- `onUpdate(instance)`
+- `afterUpdate(instance)`
 - `onDelete(instance)`

-These can be defined in any class that extends Normie's `Entity`, and they're called _after_ creating, updating, or deleting the corresponding instance.
+These can be defined in any class that extends Normie's `Entity`, and (with the exception of `beforeUpdate`) they're called _after_ creating, updating, or deleting the corresponding instance.

+**Please note**

+Updating the instance in the `afterUpdate` hook results in an infinite loop due to the hook being constantly retriggered.
+Any changes to the instance itself should be done in the `beforeUpdate` handler.